Latent variable graphical model selection via convex optimization: Introduction and setup

-A model selection problem that has received considerable attention recently is the estimation of covariance matrices in the high-dimensional setting.
-As the sample covariance matrix is poorly behaved in such a regime \cite{MarP1967,Joh2001}, some form of \emph{regularization} of the sample covariance is adopted based on assumptions about the true underlying covariance matrix.
-For example approaches based on banding the sample covariance matrix \cite{BicL2008a} have been proposed for problems in which the variables have a natural ordering (e.g., times series), while ``permutation-invariant'' methods that use thresholding are useful when there is no natural variable ordering \cite{Elk2008,BicL2008b}.
-These approaches provide consistency guarantees under various sparsity assumptions on the true covariance matrix.
-Other techniques that have been studied include methods based on shrinkage \cite{LedW2003,WuP2003} and factor analysis \cite{FanFL2008}.
-A number of papers have studied covariance estimation in the context of \emph{Gaussian graphical model selection}.
-In a Gaussian graphical model the \emph{inverse} of the covariance matrix, also called the concentration matrix, is assumed to be sparse, and the sparsity pattern reveals the conditional independence relations satisfied by the variables.
-The model selection method usually studied in such a setting is $\ell_1$-regularized maximum-likelihood, with the $\ell_1$ penalty applied to the entries of the inverse covariance matrix to induce sparsity.
-The consistency properties of such an estimator have been studied \cite{RotBLZ2008,RavWRY2008,LamF2009}, and under suitable conditions \cite{LamF2009,RavWRY2008} this estimator is also ``sparsistent'', i.e., the estimated concentration matrix has the same sparsity pattern as the true model from which the samples are generated.
-An alternative approach to $\ell_1$-regularized maximum-likelihood is to estimate the sparsity pattern of the concentration matrix by performing regression separately on each variable \cite{MeiB2006}; while such a method consistently estimates the sparsity pattern, it does not directly provide estimates of the covariance or concentration matrix.
+A number of papers have studied covariance estimation in the context of \textit{Gaussian graphical model selection}.
+A \textit{Gaussian graphical model}~\cite{SpeK1986,Lau1996} (also commonly referred to as a Gauss--Markov random field) is a statistical model defined with respect to a graph, in which the nodes index a collection of jointly Gaussian random variables and the edges represent the conditional independence relations (Markov structure) among the variables.
+In such models the sparsity pattern of the inverse of the covariance matrix, or the \textit{concentration} matrix, directly corresponds to the graphical model structure.
+Specifically, consider a Gaussian graphical model in which the covariance matrix is given by a positive-definite $\Sigma^\ast$ and the concentration matrix is given by $K^\ast= (\Sigma^\ast)^{-1}$.
+Then an edge $\{i,j\}$ is present in the underlying graphical model if and only if $K^\ast_{i,j} \neq0$.
+In particular the absence of an edge between two nodes implies that the corresponding variables are independent conditioned on all the other variables.
+The model selection method usually studied in such a Gaussian graphical model setting is $\ell_1$-regularized maximum-likelihood, with the $\ell_1$ penalty applied to the entries of the concentration matrix to induce sparsity.
+The consistency properties of such an estimator have been studied \cite {RotBLZ2008,RavWRY2008,LamF2009}, and under suitable conditions \cite {LamF2009,RavWRY2008} this estimator is also ``sparsistent,'' that is, the estimated concentration matrix has the same sparsity pattern as the true model from which the samples are generated.
+An alternative approach to $\ell_1$-regularized maximum-likelihood is to estimate the sparsity pattern of the concentration matrix by performing regression separately on each variable~\cite{MeiB2006}; while such a method consistently estimates the sparsity pattern, it does not directly provide estimates of the covariance or concentration matrix.